Loading...

 journalctl -n 20

-This is a fast “what just happened” snapshot when you do not yet know which unit is involved.
-It is also useful after you reproduce an issue and want immediate evidence.
+This is a fast snapshot when you do not yet know which unit is involved.
+It is also useful immediately after reproducing an issue.

 # Example header and patterns: